 - Formatting indicating important content

-Using templates and accessibility checkers will make sure that documents uploaded to a website are able to be read by screen readers and other assistive technologies.
+Using templates and accessibility checkers will help make sure that documents uploaded to a website are able to be read by screen readers and other assistive technologies and be a better experience for all users.

 Creating Accessible Documents